2015 Copa América final: Summary

 Both sides had opportunities to open the scoring, and Chilean goalkeeper Claudio Bravo made a close-range save from Sergio Agüero, who had been set up by Lionel Messi.
 However, soon afterwards, Argentina made the first substitution due to a hamstring injury, with Ángel Di María making way for Ezequiel Lavezzi.
 Chile finished the first half with three yellow cards, while Argentina had none.

 Chile began the second half with attacking momentum, and the first Argentine yellow card went to Javier Mascherano for deliberate handball.
 With 15 minutes remaining, both teams made substitutions, with Argentina switching their center-forward from Agüero to Gonzalo Higuaín, and Chile making an alteration in midfield, replacing Jorge Valdivia with Matías Fernández.
 Minutes later, Arturo Vidal went down in the penalty area, but no foul was called.
 With nine minutes remaining of regulation time, Argentina made their final substitution, Javier Pastore was replaced by Éver Banega; soon after his entrance into the game, Banega was fouled by Charles Aránguiz, who was booked.
 Argentina then had their best chance of the game with only seconds remaining in regular time.
 Argentina staged a counterattack after Chile lost the ball.
 Messi dribbled past two Chilean defenders before passing the ball to Lavezzi near the penalty area, Lavezzi then passed the ball to Higuaín, who charged down the right side with a tight angle to shoot.
 His shot was inches wide of the inside of the post, however, and instead the ball hit the outside of the net.
 After regulation time, the game remained goalless.

 Early into extra time, Chile made their second substitution, replacing Eduardo Vargas with Ángelo Henríquez.
 In the final minutes of extra time, Chile had a corner, which was cleared by Lucas Biglia and Higuaín.
 During the second period of extra time, Chile had their best chance to take the lead, after a goal throw from Claudio Bravo failed to be properly cleared away by Mascherano, leaving Alexis Sánchez to run down the pitch and shoot, only for his shot to go over the crossbar.
 Later on, Messi was fouled, giving a free kick to Argentina, which Gary Medel cleared three times from the Chilean penalty area to take the game into a penalty shootout.

 Matías Fernández took the first penalty, dispatching it past Argentine goalkeeper Sergio Romero, and Messi netted Argentina's first attempt to keep the scores level after the first round.
 Second was Vidal, who scored, despite Romero making contact with his shot.
 Higuaín then missed, with an attempt which went too high.
-Aránguíz scored from a powerful attempt and then Bravo saved Banega's shot.
+Aránguiz scored from a powerful attempt and then Bravo saved Banega's shot.
 Alexis Sánchez scored the winning penalty, a Panenka-style finish.